mvnrsa/livewire-live-google-charts/README.md

 ## Obtaining the data
 The package uses a cached query builder to query the database and fetch the data.
 Actually only the query, bindings and connection is cached because we can not cache the builder class(es) between requests.

-You have to start by prepairing a builder that will fetch your data every time the query is refreshed.
+You have to start by prepairing a builder that will fetch your data every time the data need to be refreshed.

 ### Something like this:
 ```